Link87/jlc/doc/report.md

 ## Usage of JLC

-If given no arguments, the compiler expects its input from stdin and writes the intermediate representation, i.e. the AST, into stdout.
-The option `-o` can be used to specify a path where the Javalette file should be loaded from instead.
+If given no arguments, the compiler expects its input from stdin and writes its output to stdout.
+The option `-o` can be used to specify an output file, where jlc writes its output to instead.
+In addition, jlc can be supplied with the path to a Javalette file. jlc will load that file instead of expecting input from stdin.

+The options `-t`, `-i` and `-l` can be used to specify the type of output.
+The default option is `-l`, on which the input is compiled to LLVM code.
-If the flag `-t` is specified, the compiler only performs a type check without printing the IR.
+If the flag `-t` is specified, the compiler only performs a type check.
+On `-i`, the compiler prints its IR, i.e. an AST with type annotations.

 With `-s` the compiler produces more eye-pleasing output.
 It can be used if the compiler is not in automated testing or does not pipe its output into other programs (e.g. LLVM).